sergiobonani/CustomerSupport-Net/README.md

 # How to use Frontend?
 - The project is CustomerSupport.Client.
 This project is not linked to the backend, this is you can use separeted.
+	Check *apiUrl* in environment.
+If need to change the port.
 - Just run with 'npm run'